 Two key questions are involved:

-How well is my organisation protected against fraud?
+How vulnerable is my organisation to fraud?

 the extent to which it has an effective strategy in place which is tailored to address this problem;